int

 Lucky casino players play blackjack

-To fully understand the process of playing blackjack, it is imperative that you understand all of its odds.
+To fully understand the process of playing blackjack, you must understand all its odds.
 It is critical to know how the casino gets its advantage and how it helps it win.
-Oh, and it's just interesting to know what the chances are that you will be dealt the right card or blackjack.
+Oh, and it's interesting to know the chances that you will be dealt the right card or blackjack.
 Below is information about the probability of different situations in blackjack.

 The average advantage a casino has in blackjack is believed to be up to eight percent.
-The fact is that the dealer is the last to draw cards when many players have already dropped out of the game by overcalling or dropping cards.
-We are talking, of course, about non-professional visitors who rely on their own experience and premonitions during the game.
+The dealer is the last to draw cards when many players have already dropped out.
+Of course, we are talking about non-professional visitors who rely on their own experience and premonitions during the game.

-Experienced players who act solely on basic strategy can reduce the casino's advantage to 0.5%.
+Experienced gamblers who play by the basic strategy can reduce the casino's advantage to 0.5%.

 If you successfully learn and practice one of the card counting systems, you may even be able to tilt the mathematical advantage in your favor.
 That's why card counters are usually banished from most casinos.